ahmedkidwai/Zumies-Sale-Page-Tracker/README.md

 Restart your shell after updating.

 ### Running ZST
-Navigate to the src folder and run
+Navigate to the src folder and run:
 `$  python3 Zumies_Sale_Tracker`
 Fill in the required prompts.
->Product Name: This is an identifier used to email the user a product SKU has been found.
+> Product Name: This is an identifier used to email the user a product SKU has been found.

->SKU: The SKU is the unique product identifer the application uses to check if a product is on sale.
+> SKU: The SKU is the unique product identifer the application uses to check if a product is on sale.

 > Sales Page URL: Navigate to the section your product is found (example: Sale > Skateboards > Cruisers Completes) and copy the URL.
 The application will scan this page for products.